wedaa/LongTail-Log-Analysis/README.md

 75) RELEASE 2: My link to "Blacklisted? (http://www.dnsbl-check.info)"
 should probably go somewhere else, but I'm not sure where.

-76) Fix display bug in "Calendar View" of attacks where the first day of the week doesn't always show up in the right column.

-77) Attacks by Country needs to be reverse sorted.

 78) RELEASE 2: Attacks by Country should also show the number of attacks by each country.